 its larger community.
 The Graduate School Medal recognizes the "scholar-citizens" whose academic expertise and social awareness are integrated in

 a way that demonstrates active civic engagement and a capacity to promote political, cultural and social change.
 The Medal recipient will be announced in spring quarter.

 The Medal is funded from the UW Graduate Fellowship Fund, which is supported primarily by annual gifts from alumni and friends of the UW.

-Any graduate student who has achieved candidacy for a PhD, DMA, AuD, DNP, DPT, or EdD and who expects to receive his/her degree by August 2016 is eligible for the
+Any graduate student who has achieved candidacy for a PhD, DMA, AuD, DNP, DPT, or EdD and who expects to receive the doctoral

 Departments may nominate only one student.

 Catalyst drop box

 by the end of the day (11:59 pm) on March 14, 2016.

 Doctoral candidates may be nominated from departments or programs that lie within the jurisdiction of The Graduate School.